yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ---
 # Magento and eBay
-- Bob became president of Varien
+- Bob Schwartz became president of Varien
 - Varienc Inc was rebranded as Magento
 - eBay acquired Magento in 2011 (X-commerce and the Fabric)
 - Yoav left Magento (and started Oro)